caleb-allen/VimBindings.jl/README.md

 - [ ] System clipboard integration
 - [ ] Registers
 - [ ] Undo/Redo

+### Requesting unimplemented commands

+Is there a vim command you long for that isn't implemented?
+Please share by using the [Key bind request thread](https://github.com/caleb-allen/VimBindings.jl/issues/15)
 <!-- - [ ] Visual mode -->
 <!-- - [ ] Macros -->
 ## Issues